“A trip to Israel is worth ten years of Sunday School.” —Zola

 • Greece: We recommend you get $300 per person in Euros.
 (Strictly a recommendation when Greece is offered.)

 • Israel: No money exchange is usually needed.
-Most vendors take American money (but it must be in good shape with no tears), and most will now take US credit cards (mainly Visa and MasterCard).
-Change from US dollars will usually be returned in shekels.
+Most vendors take American money (but it must be in good shape with no tears), and most will now take U.S. credit cards (mainly Visa and MasterCard).
+Change from U.S. dollars will usually be returned in shekels.
 Travelers Cheques are rarely accepted abroad anymore.

-12. How do I carry prescription medicine?
+13. How do I carry prescription medicine?

-Keep all medications in original labeled bottles and carry a copy of the prescription information from your doctor.
+Keep all medications in original labeled bottles and carry a copy of the prescription information.
 Ask your pharmacist for smaller labeled bottles, if needed.
 Bring enough doses for the whole tour with just a few extra days and pack it in your carry-on bag.
 Liquid and injectable medications, including insulin, should have a doctor’s note and must be presented at the security check, but they do not have to be included in your limited quart-sized bag.
 Certain approved U.S. drugs, such as ADHD/ADD, pain, and anxiety meds, etc., are banned and considered illegal in some countries; so, we recommend that you check with the embassy(ies) of the country(ies) you will travel through to ensure any questionable medications will be permitted.

-13. What about Travel Insurance?
+14. What about Travel Insurance?

-14. What will the weather be like?
+15. What will the weather be like?

 Average Temperatures during our tour months: